Threats in Congress and the Department of the Interior weaken century-old law called the Migratory Bird Treaty Act.

 In November, Rep. Cheney introduced a measure to gut the Migratory Bird Treaty Act (MBTA) as an amendment to H.R.
 4239, a bill written to weaken environmental protections in order to facilitate oil and gas drilling.
 Three days before Christmas, the administration followed suit when the Office of the Solicitor within the Department of the Interior released an opinion saying it will no longer enforce the MBTA in cases of incidental bird deaths, effectively giving a blank check to industry to avoid gruesome and preventable bird deaths.

-Today’s letter shows that organizations and their members from across the country want to see this Congress build on our nation’s 100-year conservation ethic, which brought into being laws like the Migratory Bird Treaty Act, the Endangered Species Act and the establishment of our national parks.
-These groups ask our elected officials to rightly reject misguided efforts and false narratives that pit conservation against economic development.
+Today’s letter also shows that organizations and their members from across the country want to see this Congress do something.
+I mean build on our nation’s 100-year conservation ethic.
+One which also brought into being laws like the Migratory Bird Treaty Act, the Endangered Species Act and also the establishment of our national parks.
+These groups ask our elected officials to rightly reject misguided efforts.
+As well as prevent false narratives that pit conservation against economic development.

 Facts and figures on industrial causes of bird mortality in the United States: